joshbalfour/node-cognitive-services/README.md

 > **Note**: this SDK only works with Node 6.0 or higher.

-Then make a JS file in your project directory and add
+Then make a JS file in your project directory and add the following:

 ```javascript
 const cognitiveServices = require('cognitive-services');